tiprankstipranks

 Changes in regulations may adversely affect restaurant operations and our financial results.

 Our restaurants are subject to licensing and regulation by health, sanitation, safety and other agencies in the state, province and/or municipality in which the restaurant is located.
-Federal, state, provincial and local government authorities have enacted and may enact laws, rules or regulations that impact restaurant operations and may increase the cost of doing business.
+Federal, state, provincial and local government authorities have enacted and may enact laws, rules, regulations or other policies that impact restaurant operations and may increase the cost of doing business.
 In developing markets, we face the risks associated with new and untested laws and judicial systems.
-If we fail to comply with existing or future laws, we may be subject to governmental fines and sanctions.
+If we fail to comply with existing or future laws or policies, we may be subject to governmental fines and sanctions.
 We are subject to various provincial, state and foreign laws that govern the offer and sale of a franchise, including an FTC rule in the U.S. Various provincial, state and foreign laws regulate certain aspects of the franchise relationship, including terminations and the refusal to renew franchises.
 The failure to comply with these laws and regulations in any jurisdiction or to obtain required government approvals could result in a ban or temporary suspension on future franchise sales, fines and penalties or require us to make offers of rescission or restitution, any of which could adversely affect our business and operating results.
 We could also face lawsuits by franchisees based upon alleged violations of these laws.
 If we are unable to effectively manage the risks associated with our complex regulatory environment, it could have a material adverse effect on our business and financial condition.

 Litigation & Legal Liabilities1 | 3.2%